umbraco/UmbracoDocs/Add-ons/Umbraco-Plumber/Approval-Groups/index.md

 1. Go to the **Workflow** section.
 2. Click on **Approval groups**.
-3. Select a group from the list to edit it's Members.
+3. Select a group from the list to edit its Members.
 4. Go to the **Members** tab.
 5. Click **Add** in the **Group members** section.
 6. Select the **Users** you want to add to the approval group.